nollenr/CloudFormationVPC/README.md

 This will allow you to easily peer the 3 VPCs.

 # Template Exports
-The following values are exported
+The following values are exported by the CloudFormation Template

 |Resource|Export Name|Description|
 |-----------|------------|-------------|